chuckcoughlin/redistrict-colorado/docs/user-guides.md

 ## Redistrict Colorado
 ## User Guide
-This guide walks through the use and installation of the *RCAnalyzer* application. *RCAnalyzer* computes metrics for redistricting plans based on a collection of datasets which contain district geometries, voter affiliation and demographic information based on publicly available shapefiles.
-The purpose of the application is to compare two or more redistricting plans for fairness.
+*FairnessAnalyzer* is designed to answer the question "Which is better?" when dealing with competing redistricting plans.
+The user configures plans and controls their analysis based on a collection of datasets which contain district geometries, voter affiliation and demographic information.
+This guide walks through the use and installation of the application.

+ The application computes an array of metrics for the purpose of comparing two or more redistricting plans for fairness.
 The criteria used are largely based on the work of Kevin Baas and his [autoredistrict](http://autoredistrict.org/index.php) project.

 ### Overview